 - Register for your volunteer orientation here:

 Habitat for Humanity of Craven County is a registered Court Ordered Service Agency.
-Volunteers interested in serving their court ordered service hours with Habitat Craven County may be referred by the Community Service Work Program (CWSP) located at 403 George Street, New Bern (252-514-4736).
+Volunteers interested in serving their court-ordered service hours with Habitat Craven County must be referred by the Community Service Work Program (CWSP) located at 403 George Street, New Bern (252-772-9496).
 This office will forward the necessary paperwork for each individual assigned to our affiliate.

 Hours worked are tracked and reported by the Volunteer Coordinator each Monday.
-In the case of volunteers coming directly from an attorney, a letter of completion will be prepared by the Volunteer Coordinator when all required hours are finished.
-Volunteer Coordinator needs at least a 48 hour notice to complete this letter.
 Letters of completion are not needed for individuals coming through the CWSP.